 Take a break.
 Not just from stress but also from eating, we are all queens of snacking and sometimes it’s necessary but having a small break in between meals could do us some good.
 Start by trying a 3-hour gap between meals, even just every now and again or on certain days of the week to let our bodies process food properly.

 Sugar.
 We’re sorry but it just isn’t doing you any good.
 Ensure you’re balancing blood sugar by combining complex carbohydrates with good sources of protein at every meal, to stop you craving it.
 But sugar can be adding to bloating by feeding bad bacteria and might mean that you aren’t stocking up on the vitamins and minerals your body actually needs, so try and do everything possible to remove the refined, white, instant fix sugary treats that leave us feeling groggy and tired.
 Swap the sugar for a healthy, nourishing snack that your body will thank you for in the long run.

 Lifestyle.
-You will be amazed what your lifestyle do to your gut health and how you feel.
-Sleep, stress, exercise can all have the power to make some really positive changes to our digestion.
+You will be amazed what effects your lifestyle can have on your gut health and how you feel.
+Sleep, stress and exercise can all have the power to make some really positive changes to our digestion.
 So make sure you’re sleeping enough and get moving even if it’s just a half an hour walk a day and try to combat stress where possible.